Compliance is a priority for DEP because it is key to protecting Florida's environment and public health.

 Promote high compliance rates through outreach activities.

-Respond to complaints and citizen inquiries both timely and effectively.
+Respond to complaints and public inquiries both timely and effectively.

 Provide the regulated and general communities with the highest customer service and problem-solving efforts rooted in respect for each party’s concerns.

 Focuses primarily on compliance issues associated with air pollution-producing facilities; asbestos; fugitive emissions; odors; open burning; excessive dust.